 - The testing agency must publish a list such as UL Product iQ.

-The enhanced Mark from UL, including the word “Certified” fulfills each of these model code requirements.
+The enhanced Mark from UL Solutions, including the word “Certified” fulfills each of these model code requirements.
 The means for identifying Listed and Labeled equipment may vary for each organization.
 There is no requirement for any specific word to be on the label.
 Therefore, the use of the word “certified” complies with the model code requirements.

 - Is the product label required by model codes and the UL Mark the same thing?